km4ivi/whSample/README.md

 The workhorse function is *sampler*.
-A helper function, *ssize*, estimates the minimum sample size necessary to achieve statistical requirements using a Normal Approximation of the Hypergeometric Distribution.
+A helper function, *ssize*, estimates the minimum sample size necessary to achieve statistical requirements using a Normal Approximation to the Hypergeometric Distribution.
 This distribution spans the probabilities of yes/no-type responses without replacement.
 These parameters are: